wttw/wowaddon/README.md

 To install [Fishing Buddy](https://mods.curse.com/addons/wow/fishingbuddy) run `wowaddons install fishingbuddy`.
-The name needed is the one used for the addon at the source you're fetching the addon from.
+The name needed is the one used for the addon at the source you're fetching the addon from or returned by `wowaddon search`.
 For addons installed from Curse, it's the name you see in the URL of the page, such as `deadly-boss-mods` or `weakauras-2`.

 To list the installed addons run `wowaddons list`.